it's your festival to enjoy as you please...

 Medieval Music in the Dales has something for everyone:

 If you want to perform - you can, as a performer on the Castle Stages.
-These are the performance areas in the Marquee and Queen Mary's Chamber.
-Perform solo, or come as a band - in return for a few performances you get a free festival pass!
-You've got to register in advance as a performer - get in touch.
+These are the performance areas in the Marquee and Old Kitchen areas.
+Perform solo, or come as a band - in return for a minimum of two performances over the course of the three days, you get a free festival pass!
+You've got to register in advance as a performer - here's the registration form.

 If you want to learn, you can choose from a great range of workshops and talks

 if you want to buy, there's an unrivalled selection of medieval instruments and musical accessories from the Instrument Makers, plus music books, CDs and some incomparable festival souvenirs from the Festival Desk.

 and if you want to help there are free places available for volunteer Stewards, and lots of chances to help out on a more informal basis.
 Being a Steward offers the chance to attend for free - we ask for 20 hours of work between Thursday afternoon and Monday morning but you get two free concerts/workshops in return as well as other benefits.
 Get in touch to find out more

 This page contains lots of information on the practicalities of the festival - how to book, getting here, accommodation, parking and finding your way around.
 There's more information on the FAQs page.
 But if we've missed out anything crucial which you need to know, just drop us a line and we'll both fill you in and update the site.